-Six Months Ended June 30, 2019 Compared to the Six Months Ended June 30, 2018 -
+Nine Months Ended September 30, 2019 Compared to the Nine Months Ended September 30, 2018 -

-We reported net income from continuing operations attributable to Valhi stockholders of \$25.3 million or \$.07 per diluted share in the first six months of 2019 compared to \$63.0 million or \$.18 per diluted share in the first six months of 2018.
+We reported net income from continuing operations attributable to Valhi stockholders of \$38.5 million or \$.11 per diluted share in the first nine months of 2019 compared to \$205.8 million or \$.60 per diluted share in the first nine months of 2018.
 As discussed more fully below, our net income from continuing operations attributable to Valhi stockholders decreased from 2018 to 2019 primarily due to the net effects of:

-- lower operating income from our Chemicals Segment in 2019 compared to 2018; - a pre-tax litigation settlement expense of \$19.6 million recognized in the second quarter of 2019 compared to \$62.0 million recognized in the second quarter of 2018; - recognition of a gain on sale of land of \$12.5 million in 2018; - income from infrastructure reimbursement of \$8.8 million in 2019 compared to \$3.1 million in 2018; - insurance recoveries related to a single insurance recovery settlement of \$4.7 million in the second quarter of 2019; - lower interest expense in 2019 as a result of the deemed repayment of the Snake River debt in August 2018; and - lower litigation and related costs and environmental and related expenses in 2019.
+- The third quarter 2018 recognition of an aggregate income tax benefit of \$113 million related to a change in the deferred income tax liability related to our investment in Kronos as a result of the 2017 Tax Act; - lower operating income from our Chemicals Segment in 2019 compared to 2018; - a pre-tax litigation settlement expense of \$19.3 million, primarily recognized in the second quarter of 2019 compared to \$62.0 million recognized in the second quarter of 2018; - a securities transaction gain of \$12.5 million recognized in the third quarter of 2018 related to the sale of our interest in The Amalgamated Sugar Company; - recognition of a gain on sale of land of \$12.5 million in 2018 compared to \$4.4 million recognized in 2019; - income from tax increment infrastructure reimbursement of \$8.8 million in 2019 compared to \$3.1 million in 2018; - insurance recoveries of \$5.2 million primarily related to a single insurance recovery settlement in the second quarter of 2019; - lower interest expense in 2019 as a result of the deemed repayment of the Snake River debt in August 2018; and - lower litigation and related costs and environmental and related expenses in 2019.

-Our diluted net income per share in 2019 includes:
+Our diluted net income from continuing operations per share in 2019 includes:

-- a charge of \$.04 per share related to the litigation settlement expense recognized in the second quarter; - a gain of \$.01 per share related to the infrastructure reimbursement recognized in the second quarter; and - a gain of \$.01 per share related to the insurance recoveries recognized in the second quarter.
+- a charge of \$.04 per share related to the litigation settlement expense primarily recognized in the second quarter; - a gain of \$.01 per share related to tax increment infrastructure reimbursement primarily recognized in the second quarter; - a gain of \$.01 per share related to the insurance recoveries primarily recognized in the second quarter; and - a gain of \$.01 per share related to the sale of land not used in our operations in the third quarter.

-Our diluted net income per share in 2018 includes:
+Our diluted net income from continuing operations per share in 2018 includes:

-- a gain of \$.03 per share related to the sale of land not used in our operations; and - a charge of \$.12 per share related to the litigation settlement expense recognized in the second quarter.
+- a non-cash deferred income tax benefit of \$.33 per diluted share in the third quarter related to a change in the deferred income tax liability related to our investment in Kronos as a result of the 2017 Tax Act; - a gain of \$.03 per diluted share related to a securities transaction gain recognized in the third quarter related to the sale of our interest in The Amalgamated Sugar Company LLC; - a gain of \$.03 per share related to the sale of land not used in our operations; and - a charge of \$.12 per share related to the litigation settlement expense recognized in the second quarter.